-- Fish – Since they swim in schools (abundance) and only swim forward, eating fish is considered a symbol of abundance, good luck and can help you move forward into the New Year.
+- Fish – Since they swim in schools (abundance) and only swim forward, eating fish symbolizes abundance and good luck and can help you move forward into the New Year.

-- Noodles – Many Asian cultures eat long noodles on New Year’s Day to symbolize living a long life.
+- Noodles – Many Asian cultures eat long noodles on New Year’s Day to symbolize a long life.
 But be mindful not to break the noodles as you slurp them up.
-A broken noodle is thought to break one’s life span.
-Eat with care!
+A broken noodle is thought to break one’s lifespan.
+So, eat with care!

 - Pomegranate – In Turkey and the Mediterranean, pomegranates are eaten on the New Year as a symbol of fertility, abundance, and good luck.

-5. Go on a New Year’s Day Walk
+5. Head out on a New Year’s Walk.

-In the New Year, a traditional thing to do is to head out on a walk into the new year.
-Say goodbye to 2021 and hello to 2022 with a family walk in the great outdoors.
-If you are looking for fun things to do outside–check out this list of outdoor activities to try with the kids!
+In the New Year, a traditional thing to do is to go for a walk into the new year.
+Say goodbye to 2022 and hello to 2023 with a family walk in the great outdoors.
+If you are looking for fun things to do outside on New Year’s Day–check out this list of outdoor activities to try with the kids!

 Here’s a fun thing to do on New Year’s Day that the whole family can enjoy.
-Children and adults of all ages–from babies to toddlers, to teens–love going to the Rose Parade or watching it on television.
+Children and adults of all ages–from babies to toddlers to teens–love going to the Rose Parade or watching it on television.
 As such, the Rose Parade is the quintessential New Year’s Day parade in America.
-It begins at 8:00 AM PST on January 1, 2022, in Pasadena, California, USA.
+It begins at 8:00 AM PST on January 1, 2023, in Pasadena, California, USA.

-So, get a ticket and head to Pasadena, California to see it live, or tune in from the comfort of your own couch.
-Learn more about the New Year’s Rose Parade HERE–> Tournament of Roses.
+So, get a ticket and head to Pasadena, California, to see it live, or tune in from the comfort of your own couch.
+And here’s more information about the New Year’s Rose Parade–> Tournament of Roses.
 Or, attend a New Year’s Day parade in your city or town to enjoy this exciting New Year’s Day tradition.

-For many family’s, and several neighborhoods, playing and watching football is their favorite way to spend New Year’s Day.
+For many families and several neighborhoods, playing and watching football is their favorite way to spend New Year’s Day.
 So, turn on the tube to enjoy watching the games, or invite neighbors, family, and friends over for a friendly scrimmage on the field.
-And, don’t forget the genuine leather pigskin and flag football set!
+And don’t forget the genuine leather pigskin and flag football set!

-Have a look at the New Year’s college football game schedule–HERE.
+Look at the New Year’s college football game schedule–>HERE.

-New Years’ is a great time to send seasons greetings and wishes of joy and good cheer to friends and family.
+New Year’s is a great time to send greetings and wishes of joy and good cheer to friends and family.
 So, if you haven’t already sent Christmas cards, the New Year is your second chance to send holiday greetings to your family and friends!

 And, if you have already sent out your holiday cards, New Year’s is also a great time to send Thank you cards to thank family and friends for the gifts they have given–material or otherwise.
 So, make some homemade fingerprint snowman thank you cards or “Thumb-buggy” thank you cards with your children and send them to loved ones.